 Kahler Automation traces its lineage back to 1949.
 That’s when Fairmont, Minn., native Roy Kahler, having returned home after working in the shipyards during World War II, chose to support his wife and young family by starting Kahler Electric.
 In time his sons, Wayne & Doug, would join the family business as electricians.
-By the mid-1980s, however, Wayne had grown “tired of wiring homes” so his brother suggested they create an “automation division” to serve their area’s farming community.
+By 1980, however, Wayne had grown “tired of wiring homes” so his brother suggested they create an “automation division” to serve their area’s farming community.

 Wayne and a small crew began doing programmable logic controller work in hog kill facilities, and developing barn ventilation controls under the trade name “Vent-Trol.”
 Then in 1988, a business partner floated the idea of using a weigh tank to measure farm chemicals and dispensing them into 200-gallon mini bulk containers; with this, Kahler’s iconic Fluid Dispensing System was born.
 Their first FDS unit was built for what was then La Salle Farmers Grain in Madelia, Minn., and featured polished stainless steel fill pipes, stainless steel pumps, and variable frequency drives for slowdown and accurate cutoff.
 Sales took off — distributors were selected to sell Kahler products across the central and upper Midwest, and panel assembly and service staff added to handle demand.